BEMYDRE4M/Redfield-Roleplay/README.md

 https://multitheftauto.com

-⚠️ Note: It is extremely outdated and does NOT use MTA's internal database functions.
-It requires the MySQL modules.
+⚠️ Note: Some systems of the gamemode could probably no longer working correctly and need to be updated.
-Many systems of the gamemode are probably no longer working correctly and need to be updated.
+Development and support have been discontinued; this upload serves mainly for archiving.
 Development and support have been discontinued; this upload serves mainly for archiving.

 Features: